implicityhq/PXLNetworking/README.markdown

 *PXLNetworking is a super simple class.
 If you need something more complex I strongly suggest using [AFNetworking](https://github.com/afnetworking/afnetworking).*

+## Documentation
+You can continue to read this to get a breif overview of PXLNetworking, or you can read the [documentation](http://cocoadocs.org/docsets/PXLNetworking/).

 ## Adding to Your Project
 Getting started using PXLNetworking is really easy!
 You can use Cocoapods or you can do it manually.